crsandoval/PEP-2020/week_3/README.md

 WHERE <conditions>
 ```

-There are a lot more bells and whistles to SQL, but that you’ll have to
+There are a lot more bells and whistles to SQL, but you’ll have to
 research those on your own time.